-When you fundraise through CLASSY, as long as the cause for your fundraiser is listed as "Young Judaea Global Inc," the money (minus a small processing fee) will be directly transferred to Young Judaea in your name.
+When you fundraise through Classy, THROUGH OUR FUNDRAISER, the money (minus a small processing fee) will be directly transferred to Young Judaea in your name.

 Even if you have already paid for the trip you can still fundraise and Young Judaea will reimburse you for the amount you raised online.
 Additionally, you might want to continue to raise funds for your flight as well.